 In Microsoft Excel, we can insert multiple types of text boxes.
 But, those text boxes remain floated in the worksheet.
 As a result, it moves from one place to another when we insert or remove a row.
 In this article, we are going to demonstrate to you 2 ideal examples to anchor a text box in Excel.
 If you are also curious about it, download our practice workbook and follow us.

-2 Ideal Examples to Anchor Text Box in Excel
+How to Anchor Text Box in Excel: 2 Ideal Examples

 To demonstrate the examples, we consider a dataset of 5 employees of a store.
 We will trace their presence over the weekend.
 So, our dataset is in the range of cells B6:E10.
 Now, we will anchor the box of column D to demonstrate the procedure.

-All the operations of this article are accomplished by using Microsoft Office 365 application.
+All the operations of this article are accomplished by using the Microsoft Office 365 application.

 1. Anchoring Text Box from Format Shape Option